 How do you get all of this done?

-Simple … first, set up your site as described in Part Two.
-Then, configure it as described in Part Three.
-After all this is in place, you then automate the process with plugins.
+Simple … first, set up your site as shown in Part 2.
+Then, configure everything as shown in Part 3.
+Once all of this is in place, you can then automate the content distribution using plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at a number of traffic-generating WordPress plugins that can help to:
+Let’s take a look now at some examples of traffic-generation plugins that can be used to:

-- Post content to social sites and social bookmarking websites
+- Post content to social sites and social bookmarking sites

-- Syndicate content automatically via RSS to other online properties
+- Syndicate content to other web properties via RSS feeds

-You can get your posts automatically distributed to sites like Tumblr, Twitter, Facebook, LinkedIn, GooglePlus and more as soon as you publish your content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Twitter, Tumblr, GooglePlus, LinkedIn and more as soon as you publish new content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/